-Holding your breath is very harmful for the pelvic floor.
+Holding your breath is very harmful to the pelvic floor.

 In MomFit, we do lots of exercise breakdowns and voiceovers.
 I always get some amazing volunteers to have their video looked at, but I've decided to pick on myself for a change.
 (Only seems fair.)
 A picture or video can be the best coach.
 Our bodies often lie to us.
 We think we are in one place but we're really not.

-This is basic adaptation.
+This is a basic adaptation.
 We adapt to a pattern (good or bad) and this adaptation starts to feel normal.
-Doesn’t mean it’s right, it just feels normal to us.
-That’s what makes changing those patterns hard.
+It doesn't mean it's right, it just feels normal to us.
+That's what makes changing those patterns hard.
 Seeing it with our eyes helps our brain place our body in better alignment.

 Hopefully, this video below will give you some great tips to help your deadlift.